pleabargain/EnglishHelpsYourCareer/idioms.md

 ---

 # Sacred cow
-* Something that is a sacred cow is held in such respect that it cannot be criticised or attacked.
+* Something that is a sacred cow is held in such respect that it cannot be criticized or attacked.
 # Safe and sound
 * If you arrive safe and sound, then nothing has harmed you on your way.
 # Safe bet